gregsdennis/dependencies-action/README.md

 This GitHub Action enforces PR dependencies as stated in a PR's opening comment.

-The bot parses the first comment of a PR looking for the key phrases "depends on" or "blocked by" followed by an issue number specified by `#` and the PR number (e.g. `#5`).
+The bot parses the first comment of a PR looking for the key phrases "depends on" or "blocked by" followed by an issue number specified by `#` and the issue or PR number (e.g. `#5`).

 ***NOTE** The parsing logic currently only looks for these formats, which means that it only support linking PRs from the same repository.
 Please see the issues list for planned enhancements.*